-Affordable Housing: There is a deep, unmet need for affordable housing in our neighborhood, as well as in other neighborhoods in cities around the country.
-In partnership with Little Tokyo Service Center, KIWA is developing affordable housing in Koreatown.
-Our first development, Casa Yonde, is a 52-unit, 100% affordable, LEED Platinum project with homes set aside for homeless TAY and homeless families with a mentally ill adult.
+There is a deep, unmet need for affordable housing in Los Angeles and across California.
+In partnership with Little Tokyo Service Center, KIWA developed an affordable housing in Koreatown named Casa Yonde.
+Its name apt for KIWA’s work in multiethnic solidarity building, Casa Yonde couples the words Casa meaning “home” in Spanish and Yonde meaning “solidarity” in Korean.
+Casa Yonde is a 52-unit, 100% affordable, LEED Platinum project with 18 homes set aside for homeless transitional aged youth (TAY) and survivors of domestic violence.
 With this, we seek to demonstrate that we can and must build housing that is affordable, beautiful, and environmentally sustainable.

 Koreatown is the densest and the most park-poor neighborhood in Los Angeles.
 Lack of access to open space, urban parks, and recreation centers in low-income communities of color is a basic quality of life issue rooted in historic race and class inequity.
 Our communities deserve green space where seniors can gather, children can play, and workers can rest!

 Learn more about our work on green space preservation and creation in Koreatown here.

 EV Carshare Program